tobbeee/expense-splitter/README.md

 ![Screenshot](pipeline.PNG)

-In this release, the deployment to azure server did not work as intended.
-This will be updated in the next release, which will make it possible to run the application in the web browser, without having to set up a Docker container!
+In this release, the deployment to the Azure server (VM) did not work as intended.
+This will be updated in the next release, which will make it possible to run the application in the web browser, without having to set up a Docker container, nor running it on your own machine!